-Someone in limerence can also start changing themselves in order to make the other person happy.
+Someone in limerence can also start changing themselves to make the other person happy.
 For example, changing the way they dress, changing their hair, or changing their habits.
-They might even change their religion, occupation, or location, thinking it will make the other person more happy with them.
+They might even change their religion, occupation, or location, thinking it will make the other person happier with them.

 Another factor is the intense longing to be together forever.
 Here’s what that looks like, “I think about you all the time.
 As a matter of fact, up to 85% of my waking hours.
 And sometimes, it’s remembering good things we’ve done together.
 Just playing them over and over in my mind again.”

-If there’s anything associated with the other person, like a little teddy bear or something, it becomes this amazing optic in their life because it’s so associated with the person they’re in limerence with.
+Suppose there’s anything associated with the other person, like a little teddy bear or something.
+In that case, it becomes this fantastic optic in their life because it’s so associated with the person they’re in limerence with.

 Then, they spend the rest of their time daydreaming about what they want to be.
 They have fantasies about living together, the things they’ll do together, etc. And it becomes pervasive.

-When It Blinds You To What’s Really Going On
+When It Blinds You To What’s Going On

-To switch gears for a moment, if someone is single, but starts dating someone who’s going to be really bad for them, other people may try telling them, “Don’t be with him.”
+To switch gears for a moment, if someone is single but starts dating someone who’s going to be bad for them, other people may try telling them, “Don’t be with him.”
 Or, “You shouldn’t be with her.”
 Or even, “Can’t you see how much he’s going to affect your life in negative ways?”
 Maybe they’ll say, “Don’t you understand how she’s dragging you down?”
 But in limerence, a person won’t believe anything their friends say.
-And in that sense, limerence is bad because it blinds you to what’s really going on.
+And in that sense, limerence is terrible because it blinds you to what’s going on.

 When It Takes You From Your Committed Relationship

-Another time limerence is bad is if either of you is already in a committed relationship with someone else.
-For example, if you’re married and wind up in limerence with someone else, then limerence is bad because it’s going to pull you out of that committed relationship into this other relationship.
-And as a matter of fact, in intense levels of limerence, sometimes people vilify the person they’re leaving.
-Here’s what that can look like, a person may pinpoint whatever is bad about their spouse, and magnify it, saying things like, “Wow, I should’ve never been with this person to begin with.
-I’ve never loved him or her.”
+Another time limerence is harmful is if you are already in a committed relationship with someone else.
+For example, suppose you’re married and wind up in limerence with someone else.
+In that case, limerence is bad because it will pull you out of that committed relationship into this other relationship.
+And, in intense levels of limerence, sometimes people vilify the person they’re leaving.
+Here’s what that can look like, a person may pinpoint whatever is bad about their spouse and magnify it, saying things like, “Wow, I should’ve never been with this person to begin with.
+I’ve never loved them.”
 (And that’s called rewriting history.)
 They do all kinds of things at this point.
 They think that now, they can justify leaving their spouse for this new limerence.
-Even if the problem isn’t true, they believe it to be true.
+So even if the problem isn’t true, they believe it to be true.